divyenduz/React-Email-Scraping-Protection/README.md

-# React Email Scraping Protection
+# React Scraping Protection

-- Lazy load string to avoid it being scraped.
+- Lazy load a string to avoid it being scraped by them bots.

 # Resources